 What if I don’t earn enough money?

 Well, that’s down to you and how hard you work to get more clients.
-As a VA, you’re not different from any other freelancer – we all need to get work.
-Either don’t leave your job until you’re at tipping point, or work your arse off to get clients if you’ve been made redundant or are on maternity leave etc.
+As a VA, you’re no different from any other freelancer – we all need to get work.
+Either don’t leave your job until you’re at tipping point or work your arse off to get clients if you’ve been made redundant or are on maternity leave etc.

 The success of your business is entirely down to you.

 There are so many Virtual Assistants out there already

 So?
 I bet there are a ton of coffee shops, hairdressers, plumbers, web developers, architects, dog walkers, copywriters (insert every job title and service-based business in existence) in your area too.
 We live in a big world…

 There are a lot of/no VAs in my area

 Why would anyone pay me to do something they can do themselves?

 For the same reason that people hire cleaners or eat in restaurants.
 You could clean your house or cook your own dinner – but sometimes you don’t want to, haven’t got time to, or can’t be arsed.

 It’s a fact that people hire VAs, so the only potential reasons they won’t hire you is because you haven’t outlined what you can do for them, your website/LinkedIn looks crap and is full of spelling mistakes, you have no evidence that you’ve helped people just like them, you look like a criminal in your photos or they don’t know you even exist.